(Arrive for registration on the afternoon/evening of Thursday, 21 August 2014 - by 7pm latest)

 "When England returns to Walsingham Our Lady will return to England" ~ Pope Leo XIII

-Pilgrims will gather in Ely on the afternoon/evening of Thursday, 21 August.
+Pilgrims must arrive in Ely for registration on the afternoon/evening of Thursday, 21 August.

 There will be a sung Traditional Latin Mass each day and Confession will be available throughout the pilgrimage.

 Mass on the second day will be in the private chapel at Oxburgh Hall.
 This is a c15th moated manor house which is still the home of the Bedingfield family who built it nearly six hundred years ago.
 Oxburgh Hall was a recusant house in penal times and has a priest hole.

 During the pilgrimage there will be recitation of the Rosary, the singing of traditional hymns, periods of silence and quiet reflection, and the chance to chat with other pilgrims and to renew friendships, or extablish new ones.